Supportive Periodontal Care

 What is the relationship between your dentist and Dr. Noraian?

 Your dentist and Dr. Noraian work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
-Although Dr. Noraian may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+Although Dr. Noraian may see you periodically for maintenance therapy, you still need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If Dr. Noraian detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns, or bridges.
-On occasion, patients have asked Dr. Noraian to provide all of their periodontal maintenance visits which is really not his preferred way to practice, so he encourages you to have an alternating relationship with your general dentist.
+On occasion, patients have asked Dr. Noraian to provide all of their periodontal maintenance visits, which is really not his preferred way to practice, so he encourages you to have an alternating relationship with your general dentist.